 The StormDefend product line includes doors and windows engineered for ICC 500 compliance.

-• TTH350 Door System: Single and pairs of doors glazed with TOR-GARD 30 glazing for tornado and hurricane shelters.
-These door systems also meet UL752 Level 3 ballistic resistance.
+- TTH350 Door System: Single and pairs of doors glazed with TOR-GARD® 30 glazing for tornado and hurricane shelters.
+Additionally, these door systems meet UL 752 Level 3 ballistic resistance.

 Contact Insulgard for ICC 500 Certified Security Products

 With decades of experience in storm shelter solutions, Insulgard Security Products is a trusted partner for architects and contractors.
-Our products are thoroughly tested to meet ICC 500 storm shelter criteria, providing the reliability and safety your project requires.
+Our products undergo thorough testing to meet ICC 500 storm shelter criteria, providing the reliability and safety your project requires.
 Request a quote, or contact us for more information.